usarscotus/legal-directory/frcp/rule_87.md

 (b) Other Property; Arrest Warrant .
 If the defendant is not real property:

-(i) the clerk must issue a warrant to arrest the property if it is in the government's possession, custody, or control;
+&nbsp;&nbsp;(i) the clerk must issue a warrant to arrest the property if it is in the government's possession, custody, or control;

 &nbsp;&nbsp;(ii) the court—on finding probable cause—must issue a warrant to arrest the property if it is not in the government's possession, custody, or control and is not subject to a judicial restraining order; and

-&nbsp;&nbsp;&nbsp;&nbsp;(iii) a warrant is not necessary if the property is subject to a judicial restraining order.
+&nbsp;&nbsp;(iii) a warrant is not necessary if the property is subject to a judicial restraining order.

 (c) Execution of Process.

-(i) The warrant and any supplemental process must be delivered to a person or organization authorized to execute it, who may be: (A) a marshal or any other United States officer or employee; (B) someone under contract with the United States; or (C) someone specially appointed by the court for that purpose.
+&nbsp;&nbsp;(i) The warrant and any supplemental process must be delivered to a person or organization authorized to execute it, who may be: (A) a marshal or any other United States officer or employee; (B) someone under contract with the United States; or (C) someone specially appointed by the court for that purpose.

 &nbsp;&nbsp;(ii) The authorized person or organization must execute the warrant and any supplemental process on property in the United States as soon as practicable unless: